 Washing soda and baking soda might be related, but washing soda is the stronger of the two.
 They have different chemical makeups.
 Washing soda is better for removing stubborn stains because of its high alkaline compound (4).

-You can buy washing soda, or you can make your own washing soda from baking soda.
+You can buy washing soda or make your own washing soda from baking soda.
 Isn’t that cool?

 To utilize washing soda on laundry day, it’s best to use it as a pre-soak.
 Mix two spoonfuls of washing soda in a gallon of warm water.
 Add the stained clothes and let them soak before washing them normally in your machine.